 |Regular Season Title||Best for people on the go||Best first year cash back rewards|

-The Discover it Cash Back strikes first, showing off its unprecedented 5% cash back redemption rate for select purchases each quarter (up to the quarterly maximum, each time you activate).
+The Discover it Cash Back strikes first, showing off its unprecedented 5% cash back redemption rate for rotating categories each quarter (up to the quarterly maximum on purchases of $1,500 each time you activate, then 1%).
 The Wells Fargo Propel American Express counters with its bread and butter – 3X rewards in areas of strength.
 The two cards are neck and neck until the break.

 The information related to the Wells Fargo Propel American Express Card has been collected by Bankrate and has not been reviewed or provided by the issuer or provider of this product or service.